CHINA-THAI PROJECT SEEKS TO STRENGTHEN COOPERATION MECHANISM ON WATER POWER PROJECTS

 The one-year project seeks to establish an information-sharing platform that will bring together relevant stakeholders and experts from China and the Mekong countries to broaden and enhance their mechanisms for communication and knowledge exchange, particularly on the analysis and design of technical solutions to better manage and operate water storage structures.

-“The project is geared toward collaborative information exchange among concerned agencies in Cambodia, P.R.
-China, Lao PDR, Myanmar, Thailand, and Vietnam, with emphasis on adaptive management and operation of hydropower projects as well as climate change mitigation,” says Dr. Leelawath.
+“The project is geared toward collaborative information exchange among concerned agencies in Cambodia, China, Lao PDR, Myanmar, Thailand, and Vietnam, with emphasis on adaptive management and operation of hydropower projects as well as climate change mitigation,” says Dr. Leelawath.
 In doing so, it aims to translate evidence-based information to beneficial strategies, especially for the communities in the hydropower project sites.

 The operation of water storage structures, coupled by the impacts of climate change on the Lancang-Mekong River basin, has resulted into low flows and variable and unstable water levels especially in northern Thailand and Lao PDR.
 The project offers a platform for collaboration and communication of experts and stakeholders to address these issues, and ultimately, increase public awareness on mitigation and adaptation to climate change impacts related to the water flow of the Lancang-Mekong River.